Sanidhya-Dobhal/Digital-Analog-DayNight-Switch-Clock/README.md

 ## Technologies Used :

-This project has been created using <b>HTML,vanilla CSS ,vanilla javascript</b> .
+This project has been created using __HTML,vanilla CSS ,vanilla javascript__ .

 ## Installation and Usage :